island-is/island.is/libs/application/templates/reference-template/src/forms/README.md

 This folder contains all the forms that are used by the application.

 At minimum there should be a prerequisites form, application form and a confirmation form to reflect the possible states of an application.
-For more complecated applications you could have different forms depending on the user type and you could have more states like approved, rejected, waiting to assign...
+For more complicated applications you could have different forms depending on the user type and you could have more states like approved, rejected, waiting to assign...

 ## Organization